-If you enjoy recipes like this, get them directly in your inbox by subscribing to my newsletter.
-Just hit the subscribe button at the right.
+For more delicious vegan recipes such as this sent directly to your inbox, just subscribe to my newsletter.
 You will also get a copy of my e-book where I have put together some simple vegan dessert recipes and dessert essentials.
-My readers have found it very helpful and I am hoping you will too!

 Bell Pepper Chutney Recipe

-- 2 tbsp Bengal Gram / Channa dal
+- 2 tablespoon Bengal Gram / Channa dal

-- 1 Tbsp tbsp Urad dal/ Split black gram
+- 1 tablespoon tbsp Urad dal/ Split black gram

 - 5 dry red chilies